New York Law in International Matters

 explains the benefits of choosing New York law to govern international

 Choose New York for International Arbitration Brochure

-This brochure explains the benefits as choosing New York as the venue for International Arbitration.
+explains the benefits of choosing New York as the venue for

 Guidelines for the Arbitrator’s Conduct of the Pre-Hearing Phase of Domestic Commercial Arbitrations And Guidelines for the Arbitrator’s Conduct of the Pre-Hearing Phase of International Arbitrations

 Guidelines for The Arbitrator’s Conduct of the Pre-Hearing Phase of: (i) domestic commercial arbitrations, and (ii) international arbitrations.
 The Domestic Guidelines were unanimously approved by Executive Committee and House of Delegates of the New York State Bar Association (“NYSBA”) in April 2009, and the International Guidelines were similarly approved in

 November 2010.
 The Guidelines were developed by NYSBA’s Dispute Resolution Section Arbitration Committee.